deficient/battery-widget/README.md

 local battery_widget = require("battery-widget")

--- define your battery widget
-battery = battery_widget({adapter = "BAT0"})
+-- define your battery widget (you may need to use another adapter name as in -- your /sys/class/power_supply) battery = battery_widget({adapter = "BAT0"})